lamhq/tech-notes/pages/devops/aws/network/cloudfront/cache-behavior.md

 You can cache dynamic content (from a custom HTTP backend, for example).

 You want to maximize the Cache Hit ratio to minimize requests to the origin.

 Methods of improving the cache hit ratio include:
-- Use the `Cache-Control max-age` directive to increase the time objects remain in the cache
+- Use the `Cache-Control: max-age=???` directive to control how long objects remain in the cache
 - Forward only the query string parameters for which your origin will return unique objects.
 - Configure CloudFront to forward only specified cookies instead of forwarding all cookies.
 - Configure CloudFront to forward and cache based on only specified headers instead of forwarding and caching based on all headers.